adobe/helix-pipeline/README.md

 It can be used in scenarios where:

-- you need to represent only a `section` of the document in HTML
+- you need to represent only a `section` of the document in HTML.
-- you have made changes to `content.mdast` and want them reflected in HTML
+- you have made changes to `content.mdast` and want them reflected in HTML.
-- you want to customize the HTML output for certain Markdown elements
+- you want to customize the HTML output for certain Markdown elements.

 #### Getting Started